50% Off Tires

-Receive 15% off 2 select tires when scheduled for installation on PepBoys.com and installation is completed between 9/29/14 through 10/25/14.
-Use promotional code FALLTIRES at checkout to receive discount OR click here to print this in store coupon and present at time of installation.
-Cannot be combined with any other offer, coupon or rebate.
+Save 50% off 2 tires with the purchase of 2 tires at regular price when scheduled for installation on PepBoys.com and installation is completed between 3/1/15 and 3/7/15.
+Cannot be combined with any other offer, coupon or rebate, except manufacturer's rebate.
 Valid on select in stock tires only, those tires for which discount is available will be identified in search results, all other tires and special order tires are excluded from this offer.
-Requires purchase of road hazard warranty and tire installation package which includes valve stems or TPMS reseal kit and balancing.
+Requires purchase of road hazard warranty and tire installation package which include valve stems or TPMS reseal kit and balancing.

 There are so many different scenarios that can cause the tires on your vehicle to wear unevenly or prematurely.
 Figuring out what is causing uneven or premature wear is extremely difficult when you do not know what to look for.